friend1ws/nanomonsv/README.md

 Precise characterization of somatic complex structural variations from paired long-read sequencing data with nanomonsv, Shiraishi et al., bioRxiv, 2020, [[link]](https://www.biorxiv.org/content/10.1101/2020.07.22.214262v3).

-The current version of nanomonsv includes two detection modules, Canonical SV module, and Single breakend SV module.
+The current version of nanomonsv includes two detection modules, Canonical SV module, and [Single breakend SV module](https://github.com/friend1ws/nanomonsv/wiki/Single-breakend-SV).
 Canonical SV module can identify somatic SVs that can be captured by short-read technologies with higher precision and recall than existing methods.
-Furthermore, [Single breakend SV module](https://github.com/friend1ws/nanomonsv/wiki/Single-breakend-SV) enables the detection of complex SVs that can only be identified by long-reads, such as SVs involving highly-repetitive centromeric sequences, and LINE1- and virus-mediated rearrangements.
+Furthermore, Single breakend SV module enables the detection of complex SVs that can only be identified by long-reads, such as SVs involving highly-repetitive centromeric sequences, and LINE1- and virus-mediated rearrangements.

+Please see the [wiki page](Single breakend SV module) for Single breakend SV module.

 ## Dependency